StrongSORT: Make DeepSORT Great Again: Introduction

+\begin{itemize} \item It can serve as a baseline for fair comparison between different tracking methods, especially for tracking-by-detection trackers. \item Compared to weak baselines, a stronger baseline can better demonstrate the effectiveness of methods. \item The elaborately collected inference tricks can be applied on other trackers without the need to retrain the model.
+This can benefit some tasks in academia and industry. \end{itemize}

+There are two ``missing" problems in the MOT task, i.e., missing association and missing detection.
+Missing association means the same object is spread in more than one tracklet.
+This problem is particularly common in online trackers because they lack global information in association.
+Missing detection, also known as false negatives, refers to recognizing the object as background, which is usually caused by occlusion and low resolutions.

-Two lightweight, plug-and-play, model-independent, appearance-free algorithms are also proposed to refine the tracking results.
-Firstly, to better exploit the global information, several methods propose to associate short tracklets into trajectories by using a global link model \cite{du2021giaotracker, wang2016tracklet, wang2019exploit, peng2020tpm, yang2021remot}.
-They usually generate accurate but incomplete tracklets and associate them with global information in an offline manner.
-Although these methods improve tracking performance significantly, they all rely on computation-intensive models, especially appearance embeddings.
-By contrast, we propose an appearance-free link model (AFLink) that only utilizes spatio-temporal information to predict whether the two input tracklets belong to the same ID.
+First, for the missing association problem, several methods propose to associate short tracklets into trajectories using a global link model \cite{du2021giaotracker, wang2016tracklet, wang2019exploit, peng2020tpm, yang2021remot}.
+They usually first generate accurate but incomplete tracklets and then associate them with global information in an offline manner.
+Although these methods improve tracking performance significantly, they rely on computation-intensive models, especially appearance embeddings.
+In contrast, we propose an appearance-free link model (AFLink), which only utilizes spatiotemporal information to predict whether the two input tracklets belong to the same ID.
+Without the appearance model, AFLink achieves a better trade-off between speed and accuracy.

-Secondly, linear interpolation is widely used to compensate for missing detections \cite{perera2006multi, hofmann2013unified, pang2020tubetk, possegger2014occlusion, zhang2021bytetrack, du2021giaotracker}.
-However, it ignores motion information, which limits the accuracy of the interpolated positions.
-To solve this problem, we propose the Gaussian-smoothed interpolation algorithm (GSI), which enhances the interpolation by using the Gaussian process regression algorithm \cite{williams1995gaussian}.
+Second, linear interpolation is widely used to compensate for missing detections \cite{perera2006multi,hofmann2013unified,pang2020tubetk,possegger2014occlusion,zhang2022bytetrack,du2021giaotracker}.
+However, it ignores motion information during interpolation, which limits the accuracy of the interpolated positions.
+To solve this problem, we propose the Gaussian-smoothed interpolation algorithm (GSI), which fixes the interpolated bounding boxes using the Gaussian process regression algorithm \cite{williams1995gaussian}.
+GSI is also a kind of detection noise filter that can produce more accurate and stable localizations.